Theob0t/Real-Estate-Analysis-Singapore/README.md

 - Time Series Analysis (houses prices from 1990 to 2020)
 - Linear Regression to determine coefficients of features
 - Random Forest to predict price of the house

+Here is the presentation of the results : [link](https://github.com/Theob0t/Real-Estate-Analysis-Singapore/blob/master/REAL%20ESTATE%20ANALYSIS.pdf)